SimitTomar/RestPanda/docs/README copy.md

 <!-- post -->

-> Endpoint: /employees - Use this endpoint to add a new employee to the DB
+> Use this endpoint to add a new employee to the DB

 ###### Body